 Coworking should be an escape from the grind rather than just a more flexible way of doing work.
 This is why many coworking spaces have taken severe steps to stop coworkers from getting too target-focused.
 We’ve seen plenty of coworking environments that have even taken clocks off the wall so as to limit the chances of everyone becoming slaves to time.
 After all, you’ll probably be a lot more creative when there are no nagging time limits.
 If you think that there are still problems with the work-life balance, then consider this disappearing office in the Netherlands!

 4. Be Flexible

 Don’t let your coworking space be stuck in place.
 After all, the chances are that lots of coworkers will pass through the doors and the environment should change to meet the demands of everyone.
 This is why many coworking spaces have benefited from introducing moveable furniture.
 Such furniture gives everyone the flexibility they need to work where they want, how they want.
-Don’t forget that even walls can be made moveable through screens so that people can get a little privacy should they need.
+Don’t forget that even walls can be made moveable through screens so that people can get a little privacy should they need it.